krhoda/wasm_quicksort_example/examples/script-tag-slim/README.md

-This is the most basic example.
+# WASM Library Packaging Example -- Script Tag Slim

+This example demonstrates that the WASM build system works with script tags on the slim build and requires no special configuration to do so.

-Something like `python3 -m http.server` ought to do the trick.
+To see in action, run something like `python3 -m http.server`.
 Visit the port your server is listening on and see the sorted array.